airr-community/airr-standards/docs/datarep/overview.rst

     * - ``Rearrangments``
       - Annotated sequences describing adaptive immune receptor chains. ``Rearrangements`` have their own schema and file format described :ref:`here <RearrangementSchema>`.
     * - ``Clones``
-      - Information about inferred clones from a study. ``Clones`` have their own schema and file format described :ref:`here <CloneSchema>`.
+      - Information about inferred clones/lineages from a study. ``Clones`` have their own schema and file format described :ref:`here <CloneSchema>`.
     * - ``Cells``
       - Information about an observed Cell in a study. ``Cells`` have their own schema and file format described :ref:`here <CellSchema>`.
     * - ``CellExpression properties``